 Details | View plan | View plan | View plan | View plan | View plan |

-Compared to other top antivirus brands, McAfee’s entry-level pricing is highly competitive.
+Compared to other top antivirus companies, McAfee’s entry-level pricing is highly competitive.
 However, it’s worth noting that renewal rates jump significantly after the introductory period, so users should check those details before committing long term.

 What makes McAfee stand out is its offer of unlimited device protection on the mid-level tiers and up.
 Comparatively, Norton 360 offers unlimited devices on its most expensive plan only.